amartner/amartner.github.io/index.md

 <br>

 I am a Ph.D. candidate in economics at UCLA.
-I will be on the job market <br>
-during the 2025–26 academic year and expect to graduate in March 2026.
+I will be on the job market during the 2025–26 academic year and expect to graduate in March 2026.

-My research interests are in Macroeconomics and Industrial Organization <br>
-with a focus on Production Networks.
+My research interests are in Macroeconomics and Industrial Organization with a focus on Production Networks.

 Please find my [CV here](https://amartner.github.io/cv_june2025.pdf)
 Email: amartner@ucla.edu